ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 This property can be changed using the ALTER SYSTEM or ALTER SESSION statement while Altibase is running.

-> Note: In Altibase versions up to 5.5.1, the execution time of DDL statements was governed by the UTRANS_TIMEOUT and QUERY_TIMEOUT properties, which still govern the execution time of DML and DCL statements
+> Note: In Altibase versions up to 5.5.1, the execution time of DDL statements was governed by the UTRANS_TIMEOUT and QUERY_TIMEOUT properties, which still govern the execution time of DML and DCL statements.

 #### FETCH_TIMEOUT (Unit: second)